kawu/hhu-dl-materials-2020/char/README.md

 This documents summarizes the modifications in the [POS tagging code][context] required to make use of character-level modeling.
 Instead of embedding entire words, we will embed characters, and use a word-level character-based LSTM (or convolution) to capture word representations.
-See this paper [this paper, Fig.
-1][cnn-char-paper], for a graphical representation of the idea of extracting character-level representations of words.
+See for instance this paper [this paper (Fig. 1)][cnn-char-paper] for a graphical representation of the idea of extracting character-level representations of words.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->